Statistical Analysis of Functions on Surfaces, with an application to Medical Imaging: Estimation framework

 \subsubsection{Functional variability}

 From similar arguments, we can build an estimator for the PC functions and PC scores vectors for the functions $\{\hat{X}_i\}$.
-However, the vector fields $\{\hat{v}_i\}$ are derived from a regularized estimation, thus the observations have been indirectly subject to smoothing before the fPCA.
-On the other hand, the estimated functions $\{\hat{X}_i\}$ are noisy estimates of the realization of the underlying unobserved random function $X$.
+The estimated functions $\{\hat{X}_i\}$ are noisy estimates of the realization of the underlying unobserved random function $X$.
 A pre-smoothing of the noisy functions could be considered, however here we rely on the fPCA algorithm proposed in \cite{Lila2016}, where the regularization term is applied directly to the PC functions to be estimated.

 In fact, the PC functions $\{\psi^F_j\}$ of the centered random function $X - \mu$, satisfy the following property